 Underlying this growth are some important trends in consumer behavior such as the blurring of meals and snacks, increased desire for convenience, greater health awareness, and more emphasis on portion control.
 In addition, product manufacturers have become more sophisticated in marketing bars to different consumer segments and have continued to innovate in formulations and formats.
 When it comes to point-of-purchase displays, cereal/granola bar manufacturers need to ensure there is ample space to tell their story regarding how they are focusing more on nutrition and incorporating functional ingredients, such as added protein or fiber.
 Likewise, energy/nutrition bar manufacturers must ensure they are communicating how they are making their products different by incorporating more creative formulations to make their bars more appetizing.

 Aside from the importance of messaging to capture the right target customer, it is important to keep in mind that food bars are a relatively cheap item.
 Therefore, to make the economics work food bar manufacturers need to ensure that they are providing displays that are very cost effective.
-Let’s look at 5 examples of point-of-purchase food bar displays that incorporate opportunities for messaging while also being cost effective.
+Let’s look at 5 examples of point-of-purchase food or protein bar displays that incorporate opportunities for messaging while also being cost effective.

 1.Abbott Nutrition Counter Display- This 2-shelf counter display is constructed using white sintra and includes generous side and header areas for product messaging.
 It is designed as a permanent display to be refilled rather than discarded like other corrugated displays in the market.